Chandradithya8/HealthApp/README.md

 ```bash
    git clone https://github.com/Chandradithya8/HealthApp.git
 ```
+Extract all the files

-Open command prompt and go to the project directory
+Open command prompt and go to the extracted files directory

+Go to "HealthApp-master" directory

 ```bash
    cd HealthApp-master